Nodal-Robotics/nodal-workspace/docs/safety/safety-requirements/allocation-rules.md

 ## Purpose

-This document defines how **Safety Requirements (SR)** are allocated across the Axion Robotics / NODAL system architecture.
+This document defines how **Safety Requirements (SR)** are allocated across the  NODAL system architecture.

 Allocation ensures that each safety requirement: